-Chicken Spaghetti Casserole is a very easy and hearty dinner.
-Loaded with chicken, veggies, spaghetti, lots of cheddar cheese and baked in a mushroom sauce.
+Chicken Spaghetti Casserole is a very creamy, cheesy, and easy classic comfort food.
+It is loaded with chicken, veggies, spaghetti, lots of cheddar cheese, and baked in a mushroom sauce.

-Casserole recipes are a favorite around here, they are easy to make and usually make enough leftovers so I don’t have to worry about cooking dinner the next day again.
+Casserole recipes are a favorite around here.
+They are easy to prepare and usually make enough leftovers so I don’t have to worry about cooking dinner the next day again.

 I like to take the time and prep a few sometimes ahead of time and freeze them, to have dinner readily available for crazy weeknights.
 We often make this Cheesy Crack Chicken Casserole, White Pizza Casserole, and Chicken Hash-brown Casserole.

 This Chicken Spaghetti Casserole is such a classic dish and is always a hit with my whole family.
 It is very easy to adapt to your own taste preference because you can skip the veggies or add more.
 No wonder this is our family’s favorite dish!

 Also, you can also make this casserole with other meat.
 For instance, I made it a few times with spicy Italian sausage and I also tried it with leftover turkey, both versions were delicious.

 The casseroles are a great option when you don’t want to cook every single night or have a very large family.
 Just perfect for busy nights!